tango-controls-hdbpp/hdbpp-timescale-project/resources/cassandra-import/README.md

 As it is, this guide was successfully used to migrate data, but suffers for some limitations.

   - Code quality: the script is not much more than a proof of concept, it should be refactored to improve readability and maintainability.
+  - Logging: Some information should be logged in the separate processes, but it doesn't work.
   - Speed: The process is long.
 Data extraction from Cassandra can take some time, and for some type of data is not possible unless performed at low speed.
 This could be a problem the bigger the base is.
   The import script, then, can take a long time to run, but there are some ways to improve it:
-    - Parrallelize the code: In this first iteration all the files are processed sequentially, a better approach would be to read all of them and insert the data in parrallel.
-This would allow as well to cut big csv files into smaller chunks to be treated.
+    - Parallelize the code: The code is running in parallel, importing each file in a single process, but it could still be faster if we could load the files in small chunks.
+If the data was exported in multiple files we do not suffer from this issue.
     - Use a better query: There are different ways to insert data into postgresql using psycopg2 in python.
 An interesting comparative study can be found [here](https://hakibenita.com/fast-load-data-python-postgresql).
-    - Cache error table: in case of errors we do not use batch insert to insert the errors and this can really impact the performances.
-Loading the error table and keeping it in a cache would reduce these kind of request and improve performances.